ssaring/sportstracker/leafletmap/README.md

 LeafletMap 1.0.12:
 * Updated Kotlin to version 2.3.20
+* Updated JavaFX / OpenJFX to version 26 (in sync with SportsTracker)

 LeafletMap 1.0.11:
 * Updated JavaFX / OpenJFX to version 25 (in sync with SportsTracker)